 The AWG control graphic is indicated in the soft-key symbol by a contour outlined in red.

-You can set the display of the tool paths and the simulation mode as usual (see "Graphic simulation" in the User's Manual).
+The display of the tool paths and the simulation mode can be set as in the Simulation submode (see "Simulation submode" in the User's Manual).

-7.3 Machining information
+7.4 Machining information

 Tool selection, turret assignment